zhixin9001/2021-SAA/note/tips.md

     - timer = one single delay when sending
 - Amazon EventBridge
     - decouple the complex architecture - This event-based service is extremely useful for connecting non-AWS SaaS (Software as a Service) services to AWS services
+- Use two SQS queues, one for high priority messages, the other of r default priority.
+Transformation instances first poll the high priority queue; if there is no message, they poll the default priority queue.
 ### SNS
 - pay only for the compute time that you consume
 - FIFO, can only be subscribed by a SQS FIFO